josephwright/josephwright.github.io/_posts/2011-08-16-luatex-category-code-tables.md

 ```
 is one you soon get used to.
 The problem comes when several people start altering the codes: there is no easy way to get back to a known position.

 A good illustration of this is verbatim material.
-The way that something like LaTeX's \verb macro works is by setting the category code for all of the ‘special’ characters to ‘other’:
+The way that something like LaTeX's \verb macro works is by setting the category code for all of the 'special' characters to 'other':

 ```latex
 \let\do\@makeother